webmeier/learnjs/README.md

 I'll push new lessons to this repo whenever they're ready for you.
 Make sure you watch the repo if you want the latest updates.
 I'll also send you an email and ping you on slack (if I remember 😅).

-Protip: You'll want to disable "Automatically watch repositories" or you'll get flooded with emails when students' create forks of the course repo.
+Protip: you'll want to disable "Automatically watch repositories" or you'll get flooded with emails when students' create forks of the course repo.

 <img src="images/dont-watch-repo.png" alt="Automatically watch repositories should be unchecked">